 Microbiology overlaps with many other degree areas of biology, such as genetics, molecular biology and immunology.
 Microbiology-related careers are, therefore, found in a diverse range of employment sectors and typical employers include:

-You also develop:
+You also develop skills including:

 It is also possible to proceed to graduate-entry programmes in medicine.